 The work plan template (see Attachment D) provided by DBH is required.
-The work plan describes key activities and tasks to successfully deliver the (program/effort) scope of services and aligns with the Project Description narrative under Application Requirements.
+The work plan describes key activities and tasks to successfully deliver the Care Management scope of services and aligns with the Project Description narrative under Application Requirements.
+Add additional activities and tasks.
 The activities and tasks should be organized chronologically, and each should have an identified responsible staff, target completion date, and associated output.